 Monthly Briefing Recording Oct 2017 - tax-related implications of a hard Brexit

 In October Public Affairs & Tax Briefing call focused on the tax-related implications of a hard Brexit on non-listed real estate investment.
 Anna Burchner, Partner in the tax group at CMS in London presented on this important topic.
 The Briefing call was held on Thursday 26 October at 9:30am CET.

 On October 10, the new Dutch coalition government agreement was published.
-It includes a number of tax measures, including the abolishment of the FBI ('fiscale beleggingsinstelling') status for real estate funds, which facilitates collective investments in real estate and limits taxation to the shareholder level.
-Listed and non-listed real estate funds with FBI status currently benefit from a reduced 0% CIT rate provided they distribute their entire profit to their shareholders.
-Many Dutch non-listed real estate funds have elected for this special tax regime; however it is now planned to be abolished in 2020.
-The INREV tax committee is exploring the impact that the change could have and government flexibility to modify the plan.
+It includes a number of tax measures, including the abolishment of the FBI ('fiscale beleggingsinstelling') status for real estate funds investing in real estate directly, which facilitates collective investments in real estate and limits taxation to the shareholder level.
+Listed and non-listed real estate funds with FBI status currently benefit from a reduced 0% CIT rate on their real estate income provided they distribute their entire profit to their shareholders.
+Some Dutch non-listed real estate investments have elected for this special tax regime; however it is now planned to be restricted in 2020.
+The INREV tax committee is exploring the impact that the change could have.

 The last Thursday of every month, INREV holds a call where members can dial in and receive a briefing on a specific tax or regulations issue.